viviandotdev/ObsidianVault/30 Notes/Freedom and flexility over one’s life is the best predictor of wellbeing.md

 up::  [[My Perspectives]]
 type: #note/perspective
 tags:: [[happiness]]
-## Freedom and flexility over one’s life is the best predictor of wellbeing
 I value freedom and flexibility over my time more that money, when making decisions I consider the time cost as well **Freedom and flexility over one’s life is the best predictor of wellbeing** - Morgan Housel